Double Principal Bundles: More on Double Lie Groups

 We check that $f$ is an (anti-)isomorphism between $\Aut(V)$ and $\Aut(V^*_{I})$.
 Obviously, the map $f$ is a bijection.
 It suffices to prove $f$ is an (anti-)morphism, namely,

 By the group multiplication \eqref{Auto}, the left hand side of \eqref{homo} equals to

 and the right hand side is

 It is obvious that the first three terms are the same.
-For the last term, acting on an element $(v_1,\eta_0)\in V_1\times V_0^*$ and taking pairing with $v_2\in V_2$, we find both of them equal to
+For the last term, acting on an element $(v_1,\eta_0)\in V_1\times V_0^*$ and taking pairing with $v_2\in V_2$, we find that both of them are equal to

 This proves that $f$ is an (anti-)isomorphism. \end{proof}

 Thus, an $\Aut(V)$-space is also an $\Aut(V_I^*)$-space.
 So we have: \begin{Cor} Suppose $\mathbb{V}=(V;V_1,V_2)$ is a DVS and $\mathbb{P}=(P;P_1,P_2;M)$ is an $\Aut(\mathbb{V})$-DPB.
 Then we have the following $\Aut(\mathbb{V}_I^*)$-DPB $\mathbb{P}_I^*:=(P;P_1,Q_2;M)$: